 The history of this section really started in the 16th Century when the Scottish Cartographer Timothy Pont started to map Scotland.
+Pont was born in Clackmanshire and conducted an extensive mapping survey on how 16th century Scotland looked from a geographical perspective.
+Before Pont the first known depiction of a map of Scotland was Ptolemy's Map of Scotland AD 150.
 After studying at St Andrews University from 1580 to 1583, Pont appears to have spent time between 1580 and the 1590s travelling throughout Scotland, mapping the country..
 His work can be considered seminal and thorough in its treatment and depiction of Scotland's landscape.
 'Pont's maps are important both because they are the first detailed maps of Scotland and because they form the basis of the first atlas of Scotland' National Library of Scotland.

 Reproduced with the permission of the National Library of Scotland https://maps.nls.uk/index.html

 Stage 4 of the Scottish National Trail is in fact a slight variant of the Cape Wrath Trail running from Fort William or Fort Augustus to Cape Wrath.
 The Scottish National trail uses the Cape Wrath Trail to ensure a dramatic climax for the last stage of the Scottish National Trail.
 In his book The Cape Wrath Trail Ian Harper writes The Trail has an intriguing capacity to draw people into some of the most wild and remote places in Scotland.
 Cape Wrath the far North West Headland of Scotland operates as a magnate drawing you closer to the spectacular finale of the walk between Sandwood Bay and Cape Wrath.

 Scotland’s peat bogs, which comprise more than 20% of Scotland's land area, hold about 75% of the carbon locked away in all British soils